 Two sweet but not too sweet macarons have graced our house this week as it is almost MacTweet time.
-We I have been on a macaron baking spree, as I want to perfect the baking of the macaron for Valentine’s Day gifts.
+I have been on a macaron baking spree, as I want to perfect the baking of the macaron for Valentine’s Day gifts.
 When I get the idea to perfect something, I do it until it is right.
 You cannot tell from this batch but they were near perfect.
-Near perfect until I decided to photograph them on a slightly humid day last week …. they barely withstood the photo shoot.
+Near perfect until I decided to photograph them on a slightly humid day last week.
+They barely withstood their photo shoot.
 No worries, though, they were delicious and both sets of our test tasters said they loved them.
+I have a feeling these recipes for Chocolate Macarons with Bergamot Buttercream and Vanilla Bean Macarons with Bittersweet Chocolate Cherry Ganache are going to be a keeper at Chez Us.

 The first recipe was inspired by our love of bittersweet chocolate and this wonderful Portuguese cherry liquor called Ginja or Ginjinha, I got to sample over the holidays.
 Ginginha is a sweet liquor made from the sour cherry-like ginja berry, sugar, and schnapps.
 As soon as I had my first sip I thought of bittersweet chocolate and macarons.
 I smuggled a small water size bottle home on the plane.
 Need I say more, chocolate and cherry just go hand in hand.